jeremybrooks/jinx/README.md

 Generally, response objects are read only.
 They will have getters, but not setters.
 The Gson library is used to deserialize json documents into Java objects, and operates on the fields directly.

+## Coding Conventions

+This project attempts to follow the Sun (now Oracle) [Java coding conventions](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html).

+Since this library uses Gson to deserialize JSON documents into Java classes, the Java classes contain a lot of inner classes.
+This can be confusing at first glance.
+The classes in the package net.jeremybrooks.jinx.response should follow these guidelines:

+ * All classes should implement java.io.Serializable, including inner classes
+ * Private inner classes should be named with a beginning underscore
+ * Objects should be returned as opposed to primitives; null should be returned when the data was not provided by Flickr
+ * Getter methods should be careful to avoid null pointers when returning values, especially when returning values from inner classes
+ * In general, these classes will have getters but not setters

 # LICENSE
 Jinx is Copyright 2010-2014 by Jeremy Brooks and Contributors